Islandora-Collaboration-Group/ISLE/docs/appendices/installing-module-with-drush.md

 The `drush dl devel` command instructs our container to download, `dl` is Drush shorthand for 'download', the module identified as `devel`.
 Drush will automatically determine where to put the downloaded module, but it may prompt you for confirmation of location depending on your circumstances.

 The third command, `drush en devel`, instructs our container to 'enable', `en` is Drush shorthand for 'enable', the module identified as `devel`.
-This command, as specified, must be run from a particular working directory so that Drush can determine in which Drupal/Islandora site the module should be applied.
+This command, as specified, must be run from a particular working directory so that Drush can determine in which Islandora Drupal site the module should be applied.
 Like the `dl` command, `drush en` may prompt you to confirm certain operations as it attempts to resolve any dependencies that the module may have.

 The final command, `drush cc all`, instructs our container to 'clear all caches', `cc` is Drush shorthand for 'clear cache.
 This command is not required, but it is highly recommended, since Drupal and Islandora typically cache a great deal of module information, and failing to clear caches may cause temporary, but unexpected results after a new module is installed.